driving on drugs: stats and facts

 Who’s driving on drugs?

-A lot of people, unfortunately.
-The 2010 National Survey on Drug Use and Health found that 10.6 million people admitted to driving under the influence of illicit drugs in the past year alone.
+The 2012 National Survey on Drug Use and Health found that about 10.3 million people aged 12 or older (or 3.9 percent of adolescents and adults) reported driving under the influence of illicit drugs during the previous year.
 (And who knows how many others drove while medicated on something legal?)
 Of those surveyed, young drivers age 18 to 25 had the highest reported incidents of drugged driving.

 It also turns out that residents of some states are more likely to drive on drugs than those in other states.
 Citing data from 2006–2009, the National Survey on Drug Use and Health found that the states with the highest rates of drugged driving were Rhode Island, Vermont, and Massachusetts.
 The states with the lowest rates were Iowa, New Jersey, and Mississippi.